HernandoMV/HernandoMV.github.io/_pages/cv.md

 {% include base_path %}

 Education

 ======

 * PhD in Natural Sciences, Heidelberg University, 2016
 * MSc in Cell and Developmental Biology, San Francisco State University, 2012
 * MSc in Bioinformatics, King's College London, 2010
 * BSc in Biotechnology, Universitat Autonoma de Barcelona, 2009

 Professional experience

 ======

 * **Senior Research Fellow**, Sainsbury Wellcome Center, UCL, 2018 - currently employed
   * Led research on the neural basis of learning in mice resulting in one high-impact publication in a time-efficient manner for the standards of the field.
-    * Designed experiments and supervised the scientific work of four researchers.
+  * Supervised the scientific work of four researchers.
-    * Implemented and automated over ten statistical workflows for the analysis of complex datasets involving machine learning toolkits (e.g. scikit-learn) in Python.
+  * Implemented and automated over ten statistical workflows for the analysis of complex time-series datasets involving machine learning toolkits (e.g. scikit-learn) in Python.
-    * Designed two histological quantification and visualization software packages for the analysis of biomarkers in Python and Java, increasing throughput twenty-fold.
+  * Designed two histological quantification and visualization software packages for the high-throughput analysis of biomarkers in Python and Java, increasing efficiency twenty-fold.
+  * Designed and performed over fifty in vivo experiments involving behavioral training of rodents, electrophysiological recordings of neurons, optogenetic and pharmacological manipulations or neuronal activity, and anatomical tracing of neuronal processes.
+  * Processed hundreds of histological samples, optimised protocols to label RNA and protein biomarkers, and imaged animal tissue samples using confocal and two-photon microscopy.
-    * Accomplished over a hundred complex brain surgeries in mice successfully.
+  * Accomplished over a hundred complex stereotactical brain surgeries in mice successfully.
-    * Worked extensively with AAVs to label and manipulate neurons specifically.
+  * Worked extensively with AAVs and other viruses to label and manipulate neurons specifically.
-    * Performed over fifty in vivo experiments involving behavioral training of rodents, electrophysiological recordings, optogenetic and pharmacological manipulations, histological processing, and imaging using confocal and two-photon microscopy.
+  * Engineered and designed hardware components for the control of experimental variables in close loop, involving electronics and robotics, and programming in Matlab and Python.
   * Completed three international courses for leadership and laboratory management.
-    * Prepared over twenty presentations and posters for international meetings.
+  * Prepared and delivered over twenty scientific presentations and presented two posters in international meetings.
   * Organized scientific dissemination events and participated in public outreach.
-    * Secured personal funding (>70K GBP) by achieving a highly competitive grant.
+  * Secured personal funding (>70K GBP) by achieving a highly competitive international grant.
   * Led the implementation of several policies at the institutional level.
+  * Trained multiple researchers in experimental competencies for handling and working with animals.
+  * Teached two courses on behavioural experiments.

 * **Postdoctoral and Graduate Researcher**, European Molecular Biology Laboratory, 2012 - 2017
-    * Led research on the evolution of the nervous system using molecular and imaging techniques, resulting in seven scientific articles in high-impact journals.
+  * Led research on the evolution of the nervous system, resulting in seven scientific articles in high-impact journals.
-    * Designed and implemented a high-throughput transcriptomics method, and developed the current state-of-the-art software to automatically analyze the data to generate spatial transcriptome atlases using image analysis in ImageJ and R.
+  * Designed and implemented a high-throughput transcriptomics method, and developed the current state-of-the-art software to automatically analyze gene expression data to generate spatial transcriptome atlases using image analysis in ImageJ and R.
   * Managed an international collaboration project involving multidisciplinary research groups, dealing with single-cell and spatial omics, resulting in a breakthrough publication in the journal Cell.
   * Completed ten courses on machine learning, artificial intelligence, mathematical modeling, software development, and biomedical entrepreneurship.
+  * Performed multiple experiments involving plasmid design and cloning, Crispr-Cas9 gene editing, sequencing and phylogenetics, DNA and RNA purification, blotting, cell culture, microinjection, histology and staining, and imaging using confocal and electron microscopy.
   * Collaborated in a project to spatially map single-cell sequencing data.
-    * Performed multiple experiments involving plasmid design and cloning, Crispr-Cas9 gene editing, sequencing and phylogenetics, DNA and RNA purification, blotting, cell culture, microinjection, histology, and confocal and electron microscopy.
+  * Designed a software for motion tracking on freely moving animals.
   * Teached four introductory courses on image analysis.
+  * Prepared and delivered multiple scientific reports and oral presentations for effective dissemination of scientific data.
+  * Supervised the scientific work of two researchers.

 * **Additional experience**, KCL, SFSU, 2009 - 2012
   * Led research in muscle development using gene expression interference.
   * Secured personal funding (>120K USD) by achieving a highly competitive grant.
   * Performed bioinformatics analysis of genetic interaccions using graph theory.

 Skills

 ======

 * Project management
 * Team management
 * Statistics and data analysis